davidpham87/marginalia-markdown/doc/index.md

 Status: **alpha**, although I will follow [spec-ulation](https://www.youtube.com/watch?v=oyLBGkS5ICk) to give my best to avoid breaking changes.
-I want to be a nice person, so I will do my best to not break your code.
+I want to be a nice person, so I will make sure to not break your code.
 The biggest issue is the library leverages on marginalia's parser.

 ## Technical Solution

-Marginalia API was *easier* to leverage (and marginalia had a nice website), although codox (because neanderthal and the uncomplicate ecosystem) was considered for usage and extension by coding a specific writer.
+Marginalia API was *easier* to leverage (and marginalia had a nice website), so the library is build on its parser.

+As alternative, codox (on which neanderthal and the uncomplicate ecosystem built their documentation) was also considered for usage and extension by coding a specific writer.
+However, most of the function codox writer are private and I did not want to depend on private api.

 ## Is it a good idea?

 Well...
 Smashing strings together and having a DSL for representing data definitively goes against Clojure's philosophy and main lessons.

-But from this particular problem, I just wanted to have some user friendly searchable docs for my coworkers/friends and thanks to Lisp homoiconicity and Clojure simplicity, parsing is not *too* hard.
+But for this particular problem, I just wanted to have some user friendly and searchable docs for my coworkers/friends and thanks to Lisp homoiconicity and Clojure simplicity, parsing is not *too* hard.
 For big open source libraries published on Clojars, I would still look at [cljdoc](https://cljdoc.org/).